pelotom/hkts/README.md

 }
 ```

-Then, to make an instance of this "type class", we supply it with a version of our higher-kinded type which has been saturated with type variables (`_`):
+Then, to make an instance of this "type class", we supply it with a version of our higher-kinded type which has been saturated with type "variables" (`_`):

 ```ts
 type Maybe<A> = { tag: 'none' } | { tag: 'some'; value: A };